Michael Spitzer: Early life

 Michael Spitzer was born in 1966 in Nigeria.
-He was raised in Israel, and in 1973, emigrated to the UK.
+He was raised in Israel and, in 1973, emigrated to the UK.
 He was a refugee of the Yom Kippur War.

 He completed his undergraduate studies at Merton College, Oxford, and his doctorate at the University of Southampton (awarded in 1993).

 Career

-He taught at Durham University, where he was appointed to a readership in 2005; he then moved to the University of Liverpool after the 2009–10 academic year, and remains a professor of music there as of 2018.
-He is a past president, and a past chair of the editorial board, of the Society for Music Analysis.
+He taught at Durham University, where he was appointed to a readership in 2005; he then moved to the University of Liverpool after the 2009–10 academic year and remains a professor of music there as of 2024.
+He is a past president and chair of the Society for Music Analysis editorial board.

 According to his university profile, he is a specialist in Beethoven "with interests in aesthetics and critical theory, cognitive metaphor, and music and affect."

-He inaugurated the series of International Conferences on Music and Emotion at Durham in 2009.
+He inaugurated the International Conferences on Music and Emotion series at Durham in 2009.

 He co-organized the International Conference on the Analysis of Popular Music (Liverpool, 2013).

 His publications explore the intersections between music theory, philosophy, and psychology.

 Works

-Spitzer's book Metaphor and Musical Thought (2004) is among the first two book-length music theory publications on metaphor and music music analysis, and distinguishes itself by synthesizing literary metaphor with cognitive-science approaches to metaphor.
+Spitzer's book Metaphor and Musical Thought (2004) is among the first two book-length music theory publications on metaphor and music analysis.
+It distinguishes itself by synthesizing literary metaphor with cognitive-science approaches to metaphor.